We all Deserve Respect

 Autonomy: We all like to choose how we live our life.
 Our right of choice is foundational to being Respected as the unique individual we are.
-How well do you recognise others Right of Choice?
+How well do you recognise your own and others Right of Choice?

 Reciprocity: The gift of flow comes about as we share, in turns, with consideration for all involved.
-It requires mutuality and equity.
+It requires mutuality and equality.
 Everyone matters.
-How important is equity to you?
+How important is equality to you?
 Are you showing that in reciprocal practice?

 Empower: How can we help each other?
 How can we empower each other to fulfil our needs, dreams and desires?
 The principle of empowerment enables the right of choice and freedom of individuality while providing means to care for ourself and each other.
 What skills are you supporting another to learn?

 Embrace: We are all unique individuals and we all belong.
 Being Respectful means embracing our differences and see the value of our uniqueness, while recognising we are all human and being humane about that reality.
-How comfortable are you with the diversity of others around you?
+How comfortable are you with your uniqueness and the diversity of others around you?